Economic Policy.

 - Managerial Economics

-The 2025 edition will take place from 9 to 11 September at the Beltine Forest Hotel.
+The 2026 edition will take place from 8 to 10 September at the Troyer hotel.
 This prestigious gathering continues to provide a space for rigorous academic debate and interdisciplinary collaboration.

 The quality of the conference is safeguarded by its international Scientific and Organising Committee.
 Selected contributions undergo peer review and are considered for publication in DANUBE, a journal indexed in SCOPUS, ERIH PLUS, EconLit, EBSCO, ProQuest, and other internationally recognised databases.
-Several volumes of the conference proceedings are indexed in the Web of Science, and the 2024 edition is currently under review.
+Several volumes of the conference proceedings are indexed in the Web of Science, and the latest editions are currently under review.

 Over the years, keynote speakers have included Charles Nolan (University of Glasgow, UK), Hans Wiesmeth (Technical University of Dresden, Germany), Max Gillman (University of Missouri, USA), as well as Jiří Rusnok and Aleš Michl (Governors of the Czech National Bank), Václav Klaus (former President of the Czech Republic), Tomáš Sedláček, and Jan Švejnar, among many others.